-- security of the Board's propriety, - avoiding loss; - exercising economy and efficiency in the use of NSS resources; - complying with the requirements if Standing Orders, Standing Financial Instructions, Financial Procedures and the Scheme of Delegation; - reporting on discovery of any non-compliance of the SFis to the Director of Finance.
+- · security of the Board's propriety, - avoiding loss. - exercising economy and efficiency in the use of NSS resources. - complying with the requirements if Standing Orders, Standing Financial Instructions, Financial Procedures and the Scheme of Delegation. - reporting on discovery of any non-compliance of the SFIs to the Director of Finance.

 All staff must be aware of the Fraud Management Policy (including the Fraud Action Plan) and the Whistleblowing Policy.
-The Counter Fraud Champion (also the Chair of the Audit and Risk Committee) is responsible for ensuring the requirements of Fraud Action 'Plan are met and processes followed in every relevant situation.
+The Counter Fraud Champion (also the Chair of the Audit and Risk Committee) is responsible for ensuring the requirements of Fraud Action 'Plan are met, and processes followed in every relevant situation.

-The Director of Strategic Business Units should ensure that these SFIs and associated documents are made known to all staff within the Strategic Business Unit and ensure that they are adhered to.
+The Director should ensure that these SFIs and associated documents are made known to all staff within the Directorates and ensure that they are adhered to.

 Any contractor, or employee of a contractor, who is empowered by NSS to commit NSS to expenditure or who is authorised to obtain income will be covered by these instructions.
-It is the responsibility of the Director of Strategic Business Unit to ensure that such persons are made aware of this.
+It is the responsibility of the Director to ensure that such persons are made aware of this.

-For any and all members of the Board and Executive Management Team and employees who carry out a financial function, the form in which financial records are kept and the manner in which members of the Board and Executive Management Team and employees discharge their duties must be to the satisfaction of the Director of Finance.
+For all members of the Board and Executive Management Team and employees who carry out a financial function, the form in which financial records are kept and the manner in which members of the Board and Executive Management Team and employees discharge their duties must be to the satisfaction of the Director of Finance.